 Day 8: Discover Florida’s Gulf Coast

-Put on your swimsuit, because on day 7 of this Florida itinerary, you’ll visit some of the most beautiful beaches in Florida.
-Make sure to spend some time on Sanibel and Captiva.
-You’ll can find many awesome shells on the beaches.
+Put on your swimsuit, because, on day 7 of this Florida itinerary, you’ll explore some of the best places on Florida’s Gulf Coast.
+Make sure to spend some time on Sanibel and Captiva, home to some of the most beautiful beaches in Florida.
+This is a great place to find some awesome shells.

 When you continue your road trip in Florida over the awesome Sunshine Skyway Bridge in the direction of Saint Petersburg, you’ll pass one of the most beautiful beaches in the United States: Fort de Soto.
 White sand and the water is crystal clear.